 Write down everything you would like to change on your Home Page.

-This might take some time to complete, so by documenting everything, you will be creating a check-off list.
+Revising your homepage might take some time to complete, so you will be creating a check-off list by documenting everything.

 You will be able to tackle a little every day until you are 100% satisfied.